Ocelot78/Restaurant-FrontEnd/readme.md

 Made using tailwindCSS and Typescript.

 ## License
-Project is licensed under GNU GENERAL PUBLIC LICENSE Version 3
+Project is licensed under GNU GENERAL PUBLIC LICENSE Version 3 Please read License file for more info.

 ## Font
 License